Bali (TV series)

 Bali is a children's animated television series, based on a series of French children's books by Magdalena Richard and Laurent Richard that were published by Editions Flammarion.
 It was produced by Paris-based Planet Nemo Animation and Subsequence Entertainment, in association with SRC Radio-Canada, TVOntario, Knowledge Network, France 5, Disney Channel France and RTBF, and with the participation of the Shaw Rocket Fund, the Quebec Film and Television Tax Credit, Telefilm Canada, the Canadian Film or Video Production Tax Credit, and the Canadian Television Fund (or the Fonds canadien de television in French).
 Planet Nemo Animation has licensed the television program to more than 20 countries worldwide and has sold U.S. media and merchandising rights.

 The show first premiered in Canada on SRC Radio-Canada in 2006.
 It was also shown on PBS Kids in the USA in 2010 until 2013.
 Currently, it is airing on independent TV stations KUEN-TV, WNYE-TV, Semillitas, a Spanish-speaking U.S. television network, and PBS affiliate Arkansas PBS.
 Episodes are available to stream on Amazon Prime Video, through the PBS Kids subscription service.

 Premise

-The show follows the adventures of Bali, a modern preschool puppy; his parents; his younger sister Lea; and Kikou, his stuffed animal in a city apartment in New York City.
+The show follows the adventures of Bali, who is a puppy living in the big city.
+He has everyday adventures with his baby sister Lea, friends Tamara and Sacha, and his stuffed toy, Kikou.